 Different colours show the amount of muscle activity on the scan.
 It is very easy to understand and correlate it to problem areas within the spine, or areas that still need more work.

-The results are shown as bars on a print out (see the sample below):
+The results are shown as coloured bars on the print out:

-- White bars show normal nerve system and normal muscle function, within normal limits
+- White; show normal nerve and muscle function, within normal limits

-- Red Bars show severe muscle spasm; three standard deviations above normal.
+- Red; severe nerve irritation and muscle spasm; 3 standard deviations above normal

 Muscle Balance or Symmetry

 Muscle balance is extremely important because the vertebrae in the spine depend on the muscles to move properly.
-If one or more vertebrae do not move properly this will disturb the nerve function of the spine in that area.
-This disturbance creates further muscle imbalances.
+If one or more vertebra do not move properly this will disturb nerve function.
+Nerve interference or disturbance creates muscle imbalances.